The Promised Neverland Fanbook: Vol. 0 Mystic Code - (1)

 Misleading that Norman might be saved

 Shirai decided to make the escape take place at a time different from the decided deadline.
 That’s why Norman not wanting to die and others trying to save him was essential; to bring a change to their planned schedules.
 Norman’s shipment was in Shirai’s prototype.
-But there was no hint to Norman’s possible survival (but his survival was in plan back then as well.)
+But there was no hint to Norman’s possible survival (but his survival was planned back then as well.)
 He was swiftly shipped out, and Ray was swiftly killed.
 Sugita wanted both of them to survive; and suggested a clear mislead of Norman's rescue.

 Norman was very popular and became a pillar to TPN’s story and he wouldn’t be drawn in a long time, so Sugita was scared.
 He started suggesting to decide his rescue based on the reader's response.
 He even thought in detail and suggested ways to save him (such as keeping him hidden).
 But Shirai responded “I’ll make him die.”
 Sugita jokingly teases Shirai for wanting to kill off Norman after being so desperate to keep Krone alive.
 Shirai remembers saying “If Ray can’t die, then let me ship Norman out!”